gateio/gateapi-python/docs/MultiCollateralLoanApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.MultiCollateralLoanApi(api_client)
-type = 'collateral' # str | Currency types: collateral - collateral currency, borrow - borrowing currency.
+type = 'collateral' # str | Currency type: collateral - Collateral currency, borrow - Borrowing
-currency = 'BTC' # str | When specifying collateral currencies, you can use commas to separate multiple currencies; for borrowing currencies, only one currency can be provided.
+currency = 'BTC' # str | When it is a collateral currency, multiple currencies can be passed separated by commas;when it is a borrowing currency, only one currenc

 try:
     # List User Currency Quota